-The two lists of four-syllable words at the top are used in the OnTrack Reading Phonics Program.
+The two lists of four-syllable words at the top are used in the OnTrack Reading Multisyllable Method.
 The first list contains 25 words on two pages separated into chunks according to the method's Main Rule and Three Exceptions.
 The second contains 90 words on two pages presented as normally appearing words.
 Some of these are more than four syllables, incidentally.

 Using the Chunk-by-Chunk List